csye-6225-northeastern-org/webapp/README.md

 4. Start the application with ```npm start```
 5. To test the application run the command ```npm test```

+## Build AMI using packer
+Packer template that uses the Amazon EBS builder to create an Amazon Machine Image (AMI) that can be used to launch an EC2 instance.
+The AMI will include a web application along with the necessary software and configuration to run it

+The Packer template contains several variables and locals that are used to customize the build process:

+- The "variable" block defines input variables that control various aspects of the build process, such as the AWS region, instance type, and SSH user.
+It also includes variables for the web application's database connection details and runtime environment.

+- The "locals" block defines a local value that generates a timestamp to be used in the AMI name.
+This ensures that each build of the AMI has a unique name.

+- The "source" block defines the Amazon EBS builder named "webapp" that creates the AMI.
+The builder filters the source AMI to find the most recent Amazon Linux 2 AMI and creates a new AMI with the web application installed.
+The AMI is shared with the specified AWS account.

+- The "build" block defines the build process that uses the "webapp" source to create the AMI.
+The block includes several provisioners that run scripts and commands to configure the AMI:

+- The "file" provisioners copy files to the AMI, such as the web application service file and the web application code archive.

+- The "shell" provisioners run shell commands and scripts to configure the AMI, such as setting environment variables and running a build script to deploy the web application.

+- The resulting AMI can then be used to launch an EC2 instance with the web application already installed and configured.

+### build.sh - Bash script to setup the EC2-instance when created from AMI

+### webapp.service

 ## Usage
 The application can be used by hitting the API using postman.
 Please give your credentials by selecting Basic auth under Authorization Tab in Postman